zlatanpham/prompt-mcp-app/memory-bank/consolidated_learnings.md

 ### Handling `replace_in_file` Failures

-- When `replace_in_file` fails due to exact match requirements, consider falling back to `write_to_file` for critical file modifications, especially for small to medium-sized files where the full content can be easily managed.
+- When `replace_in_file` fails due to exact match requirements, consider falling back to `write_to_file` for critical file modifications, especially for small to medium-sized files where the full content can be managed.

 ### Centralizing Validation Logic